slashdd/charm-keystone/README.md

     juju deploy keystone --bind \
     "public=public-space internal=internal-space admin=admin-space shared-db=internal-space"

-Alternatively, these can also be provided as part of a juju native bundle
+Alternatively, these can also be provided as part of a Juju native bundle
 configuration:

     keystone: